kidandcat/online/README.md

 ### Port Tunneling
 1. Client connects to server via WebSocket
-2. Server assigns a unique path (e.g., `/tunnel/abc123`)
+2. Server activates the tunnel on the root domain
-3. HTTP requests to `https://your-app.fly.dev/tunnel/abc123/*` are forwarded through the WebSocket to your local port
+3. All HTTP requests to `https://your-app.fly.dev` are forwarded through the WebSocket to your local port
 4. Responses are sent back through the same connection
+5. Full support for applications using absolute paths

 ### Static File Serving
 1. Client uploads files via multipart form